What Is Botox?

-In this You & BOTOX® Cosmetic section of the website, you can learn to talk to your doctor about BOTOX® Cosmetic, read about how to get started and most importantly find help with choosing a doctor.
-You can also learn more about the treatment process, find out if Botox Treatment in Miami is right for you, and once you have been treated with BOTOX® Cosmetic treatment, you can find out more about continuing treatment.
+In this You & BOTOX® Cosmetic section of the website, you can learn to talk to your doctor about BOTOX® Cosmetic, read about how to get started, and most importantly find help with choosing a doctor.
+You can also learn more about the treatment process, find out if Botox Treatment in Miami is right for you.
+Once you have been treated with BOTOX® Cosmetic treatment, you can find out more about continuing treatment.

 BOTOX® Cosmetic Treatment Process

 Consult your doctor to determine if you are a candidate for treatment with BOTOX® Cosmetic.

 Your doctor will ask you about your goals to determine where to administer BOTOX® Cosmetic.
 To do this, your doctor may examine your ability to move certain muscles in your brow area.
 The location, size, and use of the muscles that create furrow between your brows can vary among individuals